Students can apply to the BCG Master degree course, provided that they satisfy one of the following two requirements:

 Interview for direct assessment of candidate scientific background knowledge

 The candidate's background knowledge will be verified by an interview with the Commission for Admittance to the Master, composed by teaching members appointed by the Teaching Board.
-The interview will evaluate the expertise of the candidate in topics related to their bachelor degree.
+The interview will evaluate the expertise of the candidates in topics related to their bachelor degree.

 The committee will evaluate each applicant on a 100-point scale: